-Highlighting cells is a good way to visualize content to locate areas that needs attention.
+Highlighting cells is a good way to visualize content and locate areas needing attention.
 Excel's Conditional Formatting feature is a great tool for this job.
 How to highlight cells by values article will show how you can create highlight cells based on different conditional statements.

 - Begin by choosing the data range (B2:G7)

-- Open Conditional Formatting window by going to HOME > Conditional Formatting > Add New Rule
+- Open the Conditional Formatting window by going to HOME > Conditional Formatting > Add New Rule

 - Select Format only cells that contain